MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-handling-reordering-policies.md

 In some ways, the lot-for-lot policy looks like the Order policy, but it has a generic approach to items; it can accept quantities in inventory, and it bundles demand and corresponding supply in time buckets defined by the user.

 The time bucket is defined in the **Time Bucket** field.
-The system works with a minimum time bucket of one day, since this is the smallest time unit of measurement on demand and supply events in the system (although, in practice, the time unit of measurement on works orders and component needs can be seconds).
+The system works with a minimum time bucket of one day, since this is the smallest time unit of measurement on demand and supply events in the system (although, in practice, the time unit of measurement on production orders and component needs can be seconds).

 The time bucket also sets limits on when an existing supply order should be rescheduled to meet a given demand.
 If the supply lies within the time bucket, it will be rescheduled in or out to meet the demand.
 Otherwise, if it lies earlier, it will cause unnecessary build-up of inventory and should be cancelled.
 If it lies later, a new supply order will be created instead.